qqqlab/madflight-docs/docs/Black-Box.md

 ### Example Binary Messages

-Example format (FMT) message for Attitude (ATT), the message is 89 bytes long:
+Example format (FMT) message for Attitude (ATT), the FMT message is 89 bytes long:

 ```
 A3 95 80 64 1C 41 54 54 00 51 63 63 63 63 43 43 43 43 42 00